 Food: a spicy chicken sandwich and fries at Popeyes.

-Music: classic rock, 70's and 80's pop, and classical (Mozart, Beethoven, Bach, Chopin and Vivaldi, mostly).
+Music: classic rock, 70's and 80's pop, and classical (Debussy, Mozart, Beethoven, Bach, Chopin and Haydn, mostly).
 Bands and artists I love are Queen, Jethro Tull, Rush, Led Zeppelin, Foreigner, Styx, Judas Priest, Kansas, Blue Oyster Cult, Scorpions, Boston, Eatliz (first two albums only), Kate Bush, Billy Joel, Elton John (Taupin collaborations only), Gavin DeGraw, Muse, Imagine Dragons, Wagakki Band, Anna Graceman, Skilyr Hicks, Anika Nilles, and Greta Van Fleet, Sir Mix-A-Lot, Hard Target, and Tom MacDonald.

 Books: The Bible (The Hebrew and Greek scriptures, King James Version), the Complete Works of William Shakespeare (the most beautiful prose and verse I've ever read), Mere Christianity by C.S.
 Lewis, Thought As A System by David Bohm, The Last Superstition by Edward Feser, The Devil's Delusion by David Berlinski, Reason Faith and Revolution by Terry Eagleton, The Science of God by Gerald L. Schroeder, Darwin's Black Box by Michael J. Behe, Icons of Evolution by Jonathan Wells, Signature In The Cell by Stephen C. Meyer, Evolution A Theory In Crisis by Michael Denton, The User Illusion by Tor Norretranders, The Privileged Planet by Gonzalez and Richards, Rapture For The Geeks by Richard Dooling, Darwin Among The Machines by George B. Dyson, The Masters of Doom by David Kushner, Code by Charles Petzold, C Primer Plus by Stephen Prata, Peter Norton's Inside the PC, and Peter Norton's Programmer's Guide To The IBM PC.
 Very few fiction books make my all time favorite list, though I read almost exclusively fiction until I was about 25 years old.
 Fiction titles that stood out to me through the years were Atlas Shrugged by Ayn Rand, The Stand by Stephen King, The LaNague Chronicles by F. Paul Wilson, and the Destroyer series, originally written by Richard Sapir and Warren Murphy.

 Movies: my absolute favorite movie is The Frame by Jamin Winans; I've watched it so many times I've lost count.
-Other movies I love are V for Vendetta, Unbreakable, The Matrix, The Thin Red Line (1998), It's A Wonderful Life, Unforgiven, Greater, Joker, Unplanned, Grand Canyon, Levity, First Reformed, Frailty, The Believer (2021 - an exceptionally clever and completely misunderstood movie that even Wikipedia can't properly summarize), Cardboard Boxer, The Sweet Life, The Pirates of Silicon Valley, The Case For Christ, Crash, The Book of Eli, The Ten Commandments, Apocalypto, American Beauty, The Adjustment Bureau, Knowing, The Green Mile, The Shawshank Redemption, The Tall Man, Pay It Forward, A Beautiful Mind, After Fall Winter, Cinderella Man, The Equalizer (1 and 2), The Dark Knight, Good Will Hunting, God's Not Dead, Hacksaw Ridge, Seven, Rocky III, Warrior, Gran Torino, A History of Violence, Taken, Falling Down, The Devil's Advocate, Let The Right One In (I love Moretz, but the original was best), Train To Busan, The Silence Of The Lambs, Devil, Triangle (2009), The Wall (2012 - originally titled "Die Wand"), 300, The Dead Zone, 12 Monkeys, The Ninth Gate, Fallen, Case 39, Orphan, American Fable, Grace Unplugged, Moments From A Sidewalk, The King Of Kong A Fistful Of Quarters, Almost Mercy, The Dark (2018), A Simple Favor, Road House, Miss Meadows, Silver Linings Playbook, Chef, As Good As It Gets, Back To School, The Other Guys, Safety Not Guaranteed, Instant Family, My Wife Is A Gangster 3, Grosse Pointe Blank, Liar Liar, Jerry Maguire, Rock Star, Don Jon, Henry Poole Is Here, The Hard Way (1991), Army Of Darkness, Prince Of Darkness, The Shrine, To Sir With Love, Time Lapse, An Invisible Sign, Proof, Whiplash, Apostasy, The Machinist, Rollerball (1975), Planet of the Apes (1968), The Omega Man (1971), Kick-Ass, Robocop (1987), Edge Of Tomorrow, Starship Troopers, Lonely Are The Brave, The Man Who Shot Liberty Valance, Walk Like A Dragon, Manchester By The Sea, The Drop, Enter The Dragon, First Blood, Man On Fire, John Wick (first one only), Peppermint, The Punisher (2004), The Terminator (1984), The Man From Nowhere, No One Lives, American Mary, Dragon The Bruce Lee Story, Bohemian Rhapsody, IP Man (all four with Donnie Yen), Hero, Crouching Tiger Hidden Dragon, Jet Li's Fearless, House Of Flying Daggers, Memories Of The Sword, Red White & Blue (*way* too graphically violent, but the important messages are loud and clear), 88 (Katherine Isabelle's performance is worth the low budget backdrop), V/H/S (only the vignette named "Amateur Night"), Dead Of Night (only the final vignette, named "Bobby"), Once I Was A Beehive, The Fisher King, Do You Believe?, Same Kind Of Different As Me, Mr. Church, The Cokeville Miracle, Groundhog Day, A Week Away, Notting Hill, Me Before You, The 40 Year-Old Virgin, I Love You Man, 13 Going On 30, Two Weeks Notice, Man Up, What If (2013 with Radcliffe and Kazan), Blind Date (the 2015 French romantic comedy originally titled "Un peu, beaucoup, aveuglément!"), Angel-A, Guardians of the Galaxy (Vol. 1 and 2).
+Other movies I love are V for Vendetta, Unbreakable, The Matrix, The Thin Red Line (1998), It's A Wonderful Life, Unforgiven, Greater, Joker, Unplanned, Grand Canyon, Levity, First Reformed, Frailty, Cardboard Boxer, The Sweet Life, The Pirates of Silicon Valley, Freebie and the Bean (the first comedic "cop buddy" movie, and still the best), The Case For Christ, Crash, The Book of Eli, The Ten Commandments, Apocalypto, American Beauty, The Adjustment Bureau, Knowing, The Green Mile, The Shawshank Redemption, The Tall Man, Pay It Forward, A Beautiful Mind, After Fall Winter, Cinderella Man, The Equalizer (1 and 2), The Dark Knight, Good Will Hunting, God's Not Dead, Sucker Punch (the bandwagon critics were mistakenly equating visual splendor with vacuity), Hacksaw Ridge, Seven, Rocky III, Warrior, Gran Torino, A History of Violence, Taken, Falling Down, The Devil's Advocate, Let The Right One In (I love Moretz, but the original was best), Train To Busan, The Silence Of The Lambs, Devil, Triangle (2009), The Wall (2012 - originally titled "Die Wand"), 300, The Dead Zone, 12 Monkeys, The Ninth Gate, Fallen, Case 39, Orphan, American Fable, Grace Unplugged, Moments From A Sidewalk, The King Of Kong A Fistful Of Quarters, Almost Mercy, The Dark (2018), A Simple Favor, Road House, Miss Meadows, Silver Linings Playbook, Chef, As Good As It Gets, Back To School, The Other Guys, Safety Not Guaranteed, Instant Family, My Wife Is A Gangster 3, Grosse Pointe Blank, Liar Liar, Jerry Maguire, Rock Star, Don Jon, Henry Poole Is Here, The Hard Way (1991), Army Of Darkness, Prince Of Darkness, The Shrine, To Sir With Love, Time Lapse, An Invisible Sign, Proof, Whiplash, Apostasy, The Machinist, Rollerball (1975), Planet of the Apes (1968), The Omega Man (1971), Kick-Ass, Robocop (1987), Edge Of Tomorrow, Starship Troopers, Lonely Are The Brave, The Man Who Shot Liberty Valance, Walk Like A Dragon, Manchester By The Sea, The Drop, Enter The Dragon, First Blood, Man On Fire, John Wick (first one only), Peppermint, The Punisher (2004), The Terminator (1984), The Man From Nowhere, No One Lives, American Mary, Dragon The Bruce Lee Story, Bohemian Rhapsody, IP Man (all four with Donnie Yen), Hero, Crouching Tiger Hidden Dragon, Jet Li's Fearless, House Of Flying Daggers, Memories Of The Sword, Red White & Blue (*way* too graphically violent, but the important messages are loud and clear), 88 (Katherine Isabelle's performance is worth the low budget backdrop), V/H/S (only the vignette named "Amateur Night"), Dead Of Night (only the final vignette, named "Bobby"), The Believer (2021 - an exceptionally clever and completely misunderstood movie that even Wikipedia can't properly summarize), Once I Was A Beehive, The Fisher King, Do You Believe?, Same Kind Of Different As Me, Mr. Church, The Cokeville Miracle, Groundhog Day, A Week Away, Notting Hill, Me Before You, The 40 Year-Old Virgin, I Love You Man, 13 Going On 30, Two Weeks Notice, Man Up, What If (2013 with Radcliffe and Kazan), Blind Date (the 2015 French romantic comedy originally titled "Un peu, beaucoup, aveuglément!"), Angel-A, Guardians of the Galaxy (Vol. 1 and 2).
 The Passion Of The Christ is also a top favorite, but for edification, not entertainment, as it is extremely difficult to watch, due to Gibson's decision to not dilute the ugly truth of Jesus's extreme suffering.